 Our congregation celebrates an ancient Christian practice called paedobaptism or in non-technical terms infant baptism.
 A majority of Christians around the world practice infant baptism.
 Some churches teach that this practice of infant baptism saves a child by...read more

-“Revival.”
-Now, there’s a word that comes pre-loaded with all manner of mental images, assumptions, and expectations.
-To be “revived”, if we are going to be carefully specific, means that what was once alive, and then died, has been brought to life again.
+"Revival."
+Now, there's a word that comes pre-loaded with all manner of mental images, assumptions, and expectations.
+To be "revived", if we are going to be carefully specific, means that what was once alive, and then died, has been brought to life again.
 For example,...read more

 Looking for posts related to biblical studies, such as exegesis, hermeneutics, textual criticism, look no further!